leomuniz/wordpress-devstarter-theme/README.md

 ## Quick-start
 - Define basic settings on the `functions.php`
+- Run `npm install` to install the dependencies
 - Run `gulp watch` on the theme root folder.
 - Define layout settings on `/scss/partials/_variables.scss`.